 XML sitemap is one of the most important SEO concepts that helps to get your pages crawled and indexed.
 Think of it as a roadmap for search robots who need to discover new "routes" (pages) while crawling your website.

 As you might know, Shopify generates a sitemap.xml file with all the product images, pages and collections automatically.
-However, in our Shopify Blog App we have our custom blog XML sitemap and in this guide, you'll learn how to find and configure it.
+However, in our we have our custom blog XML sitemap and in this guide, you'll learn how to find and configure it.

 How to Find Shopify Blog Sitemap?